 Suggested Travel Guide

-Hope you enjoyed this functional take on an ultra-light Central America packing list.
+We hope you enjoyed this functional take on an ultra-light Central America packing list.
 If you found it useful, please share it with your friends on Facebook, Twitter, or Pinterest.
 Thanks for reading!